-- Any well-formed logical form has an interpretation but not any interpretation of a well-formed logical form is conceptually coherent. - Logical forms (whatever their extension is, individuals or geometrical objects) employed in truth-conditional semantics are insensitive to conceptual coherence. - What distinguishes formal and conceptual semantics in our approach is not the distinction between lexicon and sentence but their respective contribution to the meaning of a construction. - The relation between formal and conceptual semantics shows up in the contribution of selection restrictions on the fillers of argument positions of a logical form: selection restrictions reflect the contribution of conceptual semantics in the instantiation of a logical form. - The stronger conceptual restrictions are imposed on the selection of fillers of argument slots of logical forms, the more emphasis is put on conceptual structures in the meaning of the logical form: selection restrictions are a measure of how much of the meaning of possible arguments of a verb is contained in the meaning of the respective verb and consequently, how 'conceptual' or 'formal' the meaning of a verb is. - Instead of a divide between conceptual meaning in the lexicon and truth-conditional meaning in sentences, in pervasive semantics there is a continuum of relations between truth-conditions and conceptual structure with verbs focusing truth-conditions (i.e. structure) on the one and and verbs focusing selection restrictions (i.e. content) on the other end.
+- Any well-formed logical form has an interpretation but not any interpretation of a well-formed logical form is conceptually coherent. - Logical forms (whatever their extension is, individuals or geometrical objects) employed in truthconditional semantics are insensitive to conceptual coherence. - What distinguishes formal and conceptual semantics in our approach is not the distinction between lexicon and sentence but their contribution to the meaning of a construction. - Selection restrictions (i.e. restrictions pertaining to content) are the contribution of conceptual semantics, truth-conditions (i.e. restrictions pertaining to structure) are the contributions of formal semantics. - The relation between formal and conceptual semantics shows up in the contribution of selection restrictions on the fillers of argument positions of a logical form: selection restrictions reflect the contribution of conceptual semantics in the instantiation of a logical form. - The stronger conceptual restrictions are imposed on the selection of fillers of argument slots of logical forms, the more emphasis is put on conceptual structures in the meaning of the logical form: selection restrictions are a measure of how much of the meaning of possible arguments of a verb is contained in the meaning of the respective verb and consequently, how 'conceptual' or 'abstract' the meaning of a verb is. - Instead of a divide between conceptual meaning in the lexicon and truth-conditional meaning in sentences, in pervasive semantics there is a continuum of relations between truth-conditions and conceptual structure with verbs focusing truth-conditions (i.e. structure) on the one and and verbs focusing selection restrictions (i.e. content) on the other end. - In fact, instead of a divide between conceptual meaning in the lexicon and truth-conditional meaning in sentences, in pervasive semantics there is a continuum of relations between truth-conditions and conceptual structure with verbs focusing truth-conditions (i.e. structure) on the one and and verbs focusing selection restrictions (i.e. content) on the other end. - In our framework, there is a linguistic measure for the relation between formal and conceptual semantics in terms of selection restrictions, which exemplify the contribution of conceptual semantics to truth-conditions which insensitive to conceptual coherence.